billpmurphy/hask-archive/README.md

 ### The type system and typed functions

 So what's up with those types?
-Hask operates its own shadow Hindley-Milner type system on top of Python's type system; `_t` is showing you the shadow type of a particular object.
+Hask operates its own shadow Hindley-Milner type system on top of Python's type system; `_t` is showing you the Hask type of a particular object.